Renee88/reflix-movies-app/README.md

 # Reflix

-A React.JS app, designed for movie rental, that uses local storage to serve data relevant to each account.
+A Front-end app, designed for movie rental, that uses local storage to serve data relevant to each account.
 The app enables rental of a desired movie per account, and gives a short description about each movie.

+### Tech Stack

+-ReactJS
+-React router-dom

 ## Prerequisites